-To use the Billing Analysis tool, login to Metricly and navigate to Cost Management > Billing Analysis.
+To use the Bill Analysis tool, login to Metricly and navigate to Cost Management > Bill Analysis.

 Let’s say you want to explore a breakdown of your bill across AWS Availability Zones for the past month (30 days).
 How would you do that?